turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 ```

 ### Query a specific key-value pair
+Analyze the contents of a specific JSON file to identify a particular item's part number.
+This is beneficial in situations where you need to quickly access a specific detail from a large dataset, such as an invoice, without having to manually search through the entire document.
 You can query a specific key path to get its value:

 ```sql
 select